 Child Life Internship Program

 When available, the child life internship program offers internships two times a year.
 The spring internship takes place from January to May, and the fall internship takes place from September to December.
-Wesley is not currently taking applications for the child life internship program, but please check back here for program updates, or call the child life office at (316) 962-2177 for more information.
+Wesley is currently taking applications for its fall child life internship program.
+Please call the child life office at (316) 962-2177 for more information.